 The Peace Square mural was created in collaboration with Artolution founder Max Frieder, and Israeli and Palestinian members of the PCFF.
 Artolution is a community based public art network that facilitates opportunities for communities to empower themselves through creative, participatory and collaborative public-art making.
 This mural was inspired by the Peace Square and its central message – “It won’t stop until we talk”.

-Source: The Parents Circle
+See original article from source: The Parents Circle